What advice do you have for a customer looking to hire a provider like you?

 Tell us about your studio setup.

 For most indie budget projects, my mixing setup is simple.
-I mix primarily in protools, with great monitoring and great convertors, but have access to outboard when needed.
-If you have a strong need for your vocal or snare drum to go through a specific piece of hardware, i think you've been watching too many UAD commercials :-) Hardware is great, software is great, lets just focus on the music!
-If you have a larger budget and would like to pay for me to mix on an SSL in a bigger commercial facility i'm also happy to do so, and have lots of experience on SSL's (4k, 9k, Duality) and many generations of Neve's.
+I mix primarily in protools, with great monitoring and great convertors, and a few select pieces of outboard gear to use when required (SSL buss compressor, pultec style EQ, Distressor).
+If you have a larger budget and would like to pay for me to mix on an SSL in a bigger commercial facility i'm also happy to do so, and have years of experience on SSL's (4k, 9k, Duality) and many generations of Neve consoles including several vintage desks and the modern Neve Genysis.

 Analog or digital and why?